pyy2/cs1653-2019su-kmd127-pyy2-stm107/doc/usage.md

 ## Running the Group Server

 To start the Group Server:
- - Enter the directory containing `RunGroupServer.class`
+ - Enter the root directory
- - Type `java RunGroupServer [port number]`
+ - Enter 'make gs GPORT=<port>'

-Note that the port number argument to `RunGroupServer` is optional.
+Note that the port number argument is optional.
 This argument specifies the port that the Group Server will listen to.
 If unspecified, it defaults to port 8765.

 When the group server is first started, there are no users or groups.
 Since there must be an administer of the system, the user is prompted via the console to enter a username.
 This name becomes the first user and is a member of the *ADMIN* group.
 No groups other than *ADMIN* will exist.

 ## Running the File Server

 To start the File Server:
- - Enter the directory containing `RunFileServer.class`
+ - Enter the root directory
- - Type `java RunFileServer [port number]`
+ - Enter 'make fs FPORT=<port>'

-Note that the port number argument to `RunFileServer is optional.
+Note that the port number argument is optional.
 This argument speficies the port that the File Server will list to.
 If unspecified, it defaults to port 4321.

 The file server will create a shared_files inside the working directory if one does not exist.
 The file server is now online.

 ## Resetting the Group or File Server

+To reset all files, run 'make clean'

 To reset the Group Server, delete the file `UserList.bin`